propertyhive/WP-Property-Hive/README.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=N68UHATHAEDLN&lc=GB&item_name=BIOSTALL&no_note=0&cn=Add%20special%20instructions%20to%20the%20seller%3a&no_shipping=1&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 3.8
 Tested up to: 4.5.2
-Stable tag: 1.0.22
+Stable tag: 1.0.23
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-PropertyHive is estate agency software for WP.
+Property Hive is estate agency software for WP.
 Use it to market your properties on the website, manage contacts and applicants, or expand the features through additional add-ons

 == Description ==

-PropertyHive is the first plugin that aims to bring all of the features you'd normally find in estate agency software into WordPress.
+Property Hive is the first plugin that aims to bring all of the features you'd normally find in estate agency software into WordPress.

 From managing properties, owners and landlords, to tracking applicants and matching them to suitable properties, we want to do it all.

-= Why PropertyHive? =
+= Why Property Hive? =

-There are many estate agency software options available on the market, but here's why we think you'll love PropertyHive:
+There are many estate agency software options available on the market, but here's why we think you'll love Property Hive:

+**Only use the features your business needs**
+By default Property Hive is a property and contact management tool, allowing you to manage your property stock, list properties on your website, record owners details, and store applicants requirements.
+Through use of premium add-ons however, you can choose which features you want to bolt on.
+The add-ons fit seamlessly into the existing plugin, and with each other.

+Want to send your properties to property portals?
+There's an add-on for that.

+Our add-ons are priced individually from just £24.99 meaning you only pay for what you use.

+You can [view all of our add-ons](http://wp-property-hive.com/add-ons/ "Property Hive Add-Ons") on our website.

 **Millions of developers**
-PropertyHive isn't developed by one person, or a small team.
+Property Hive isn't developed by one person, or a small team.
 It's built by the world.
-PropertyHive is open-source meaning anyone can contribute, regardless of which country they're in, or how much existing knowledge of the plugin they have already.
+Property Hive is open-source meaning anyone can contribute, regardless of which country they're in, or how much existing knowledge of the plugin they have already.

 Want to build a new feature?
 Maybe fix a bug you've found?
 As long as you have an understanding of PHP and WordPress, or know someone that does, you can make the changes yourself.
 What's more, your hard work will be received gratefully by everyone else that uses the plugin.

-**Only use the features your business needs**
-By default PropertyHive is a property and contact management tool, allowing you to manage your property stock, list properties on your website, record owners details, and store applicants requirements.
-Through use of premium add-ons however, you can choose which features you want to bolt on.
-The add-ons fit seamlessly into the existing plugin, and with each other.

-Want to send your properties to property portals?
-There's an add-on for that.

-Our add-ons are priced individually from just £24.99 meaning you only pay for what you use.

-You can [view all of our add-ons](http://wp-property-hive.com/add-ons/ "PropertyHive Add-Ons") on our website.

-**Note: PropertyHive is currently in BETA.
-If you use PropertyHive for your next website, let us know how you get on or if you come across problems and we'll work with you to resolve them as soon as possible.**

 == Installation ==